bemasc/dnssec-strict-mode/draft-schwartz-dnsop-dnssec-strict-mode.md

 This specification enables the safe use of signature algorithms with intermediate or indeterminate security.
 It does not protect against weak Digest Types in DS records (especially "second preimage" attacks).

-A zone that adds signatures under a less secure algorithm, relying on a strong Strict Mode key for security, will weaken security for validators that have not implemented support for Strict Mode.
+A zone that adds signatures under a less secure algorithm, relying on a strong Strict Mode algorithm for security, will weaken security for validators that have not implemented support for Strict Mode.
 Zone owners should use caution when relying on Strict Mode until Strict Mode is widely supported in validators.

 # IANA Considerations